paisaal/website/content/about/index.md

 Blogging about my experiences, to help others, and to keep track of what I’ve done.

-Find me on GitHub, Twitter or Instagram.
+Find me on GitHub, or Instagram.